Pronunciation: bah-RO-suh-SOR-us

 Barrosasaurus casamiquelai

-Barrosasaurus is a titanosaur; the chunky, broad-chested, wide-load sauropods, some of which are at least partially armoured.
-As of 2020, it is known entirely from a trio of back vertebrae, but they're spectacularly well preserved, right down to the delicate architecture which is usually lost as a result of weathering.
+Barrosasaurus is a titanosaur: the chunky, broad-chested, wide-load sauropods, some of which are at least partially armoured.
+As of 2020, it is known entirely from a trio of back vertebrae, but they're spectacularly well preserved, right down to the delicate internal architecture which is usually lost as a result of weathering.

-Barrosasaurus is a titanosaur; the chunky, broad-chested, wide-load sauropods, some of which are at least partially armoured.
-As of 2020, it is known entirely from a trio of back vertebrae, but they're spectacularly well preserved, right down to the delicate architecture which is usually lost as a result of weathering.
+Barrosasaurus is a titanosaur: the chunky, broad-chested, wide-load sauropods, some of which are at least partially armoured.
+As of 2020, it is known entirely from a trio of back vertebrae, but they're spectacularly well preserved, right down to the delicate internal architecture which is usually lost as a result of weathering.

 (Casamiquela's Sierra Barrosa lizard)Etymology